Sporting Regulations 2019

 5. COMPETITORS: All competitors must hold a valid competition licence in accordance with MCUI and FIM regulations.

-6. CHAMPIONSHIP CLASSES: The following classes will be counted as championship classes for 2018 and all machines taking part must comply with the technical regulations for their class as set out by the MCUI.
+6. CHAMPIONSHIP CLASSES: he following classes will be counted as championship classes for 2019 and all machines taking part must comply with the technical regulations for their class as set out by the MCUI; Superbike, Supersport, Pre-Injection, Supertwins, Production Twins, Lightweight Supersport, Junior Cup, Junior Supersport, Classic Superbikes, Sidecars (with separate awards for Drivers and Passengers).
+Please note: From 2019 Pre-Injection Class Yamaha 5EB models may utilise the later 5SL crankcases due to liner issues with the originals.

 8. CHAMPIONSHIP POINTS: